efernandezpascual/picos/doc/manuscript.md

 resampled the same plots in the same way to detect potential changes in species presence and frequency.
-The vegetation data from these surveys, together with the soil temperature collected in the four study sites during 10 years, represent the “temporal survey.”
+The vegetation data from these surveys, together with the soil temperature collected in the four study sites during 10 years, represent the “temporal survey”.
 In 2019, we visited the same areas to study the spatial variation of vegetation and microclimate around the previously sampled areas.
 Using the long-term temperature logger as the central point, we additionally placed 20